Allen-Synthesis/EuroPi/hardware/build_guide.md

 ### (Optional) Multimeter Tests

-#### While plugged in and turned on, measure the voltage from Gnd to the pin second from the top on the right of the Pico footprint pins
+#### While plugged in and turned on, measure the voltage from Ground to the pin second from the top on the right of the Pico footprint pins
 This voltage should be very close to 5V (within as much as half a volt is fine and usable, but a bigger error than that does indicate a problem with the regulator or your soldering).
 If it isn't, make sure you have the correct voltage regulator (7805), and that all your solder joints are solid.